-As a surgeon you will be expected to continue learning throughout your career.
-Continuing professional development (CPD) is essential if you want to remain on the GMC register.
+As a surgeon you'll be expected to continue learning throughout your career, as CPD is essential for remaining on the GMC register.
 CPD activities can include attending courses, conferences, meetings and workshops, as well as pursuing research and peer-reviewing journal papers.
 The Royal College of Surgeons provides guidance on how much and what kind of CPD you'll need to undertake.

-For an academic research career, you will need to study for a PhD in an area of original research.
+For an academic research career, you'll need to study for a PhD in an area of original research.

 Additional postgraduate qualifications will be looked upon positively.
 If you wish to integrate more formal study into your work, you can take certificate, diploma and masters courses in medical education.
-Search for postgraduate courses in healthcare.
+Search postgraduate courses in medical education.

 If you're working as a specialty doctor, you'll spend most of your working day on patient care and be responsible to a named consultant surgeon.
 There is some scope for leadership and management roles and you may also have the opportunity for teaching, research, committee work and more.